Charles-JpEG/pysh/doc/spec.md

 ### Hints:
 - All variables are managed by python, including shell env variables.
 Access them as if you're writing in python, or if need string repr, use $var instead
 - grep would enable Perl mode (-P) by default, use -G to use BRE

+## Loop
+- pysh loop uses python loop syntax, such as TODO